hinshun/floodfill/README.md

 The [Flood fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm is used to find the connected components of a graph.
 For example, it is used to "bucket" fill areas of similarly colored areas of a paint program.

-For graphs where edges are not known ahead of time, or have nodes that have to be retrieved over a network, flood fill will greatly benefit from a parallelized implementation.
+For graphs where edges are not known ahead of time, or have nodes that have to be retrieved over a network, flood fill greatly benefits from a parallelized implementation.

 # Usage